-The cost of pedestrian and cyclist injuries totals an approximate $55 billion (adjusted for inflation to 2015 dollars) in lifetime expenses for victims, according to an article in the Association for the Advancement of Automotive Medicine.
+The cost of pedestrian and cyclist injuries in accidents involving motor vehicles totals an approximate $55 billion (adjusted for inflation to 2015 dollars) in lifetime expenses for victims, according to an article in the Association for the Advancement of Automotive Medicine.
 Bicyclists often sustain severe if not fatal injuries in bicycle traffic accidents, so the damages listed on the accident claim or lawsuit are often extensive.

 Common Defenses Drivers Use in a Bike Accident Claim